 We think it is very important that you learn to speak English because it will be much easier for you to feel at home.
 There are lots of opportunities for you to learn English:

 If you have been in the UK for six months or more, then you can also go to Middlesbrough College or Middlesbrough Community Learning Service (MCLS).
-Please contact the LAASLO team to be referred.
+Please contact them directly to be referred.
 If you take a course with MCLS, you will get a certificate at the end.
 If you are a refugee, the Department for Work and Pensions (Jobcentre Plus) will probably also send you here.

 Ethnic Minority Achievement Team (EMAT)